itead/ITEADLIB_Arduino_WeeESP8266/README.md

 # How to get started

-On the home page of API documentation, the tabs of Modules, Classes and Examples will be useful for Arduino developers.
+On the home page of API documentation, the tabs of Examples, Classes and Modules will be useful for Arduino lovers.

 # API List

-    ESP8266 (HardwareSerial &uart, uint32_t baud=9600) : Constructor

     bool 	kick (void) : Verify ESP8266 whether live or not.